 - We have developed a very exciting and new approach to learning which is designed to meet the varied and different needs of each individual student within the Academy.

 - We believe that all students are different and that they learn in different ways and at different rates.

 - The core curriculum of English, Maths, Science, ICT and languages will be delivered using a specially developed ‘STEPS Curriculum´ where students will be encouraged to work at their own pace, with their teachers having set goals for them.

 - They will also benefit from a thematic, problem-solving approach in other curriculum areas where they will develop the personal learning and thinking skills that will enable them to become successful learners at school but also throughout their lives.

 - We also offer a full range of ex-curricular provision including sport, the arts and activities such as The Duke of Edinburgh Award.

-- We organise our school into three smaller colleges; two lower school colleges (years 7 - 9) and an upper college (years 10,11 ,12 and 13 form part of the Sixth Form.
+- We organise our school into three smaller colleges; two lower school colleges (Years 7 - 9) and an upper college (Years 10 and 11), while Years 12 and 13 form part of the Sixth Form.

 - This provides a smaller scale environment for every student and enables students and teachers to get to know one another more quickly than in a traditional secondary school structure.

 - Within their college, each student belongs to a base group of no more than 21 students.

 - The base group tutor is responsible for supporting and caring for their students, to help them plan their programme of study and to help them achieve their goals.